Elections Canada climate advertising guidelines puts chill on green groups' advocacy

 Prime Minister Justin Trudeau said he respected the independence of Elections Canada, but told reporters that the issue "underlines how frustrating it is that we are still debating whether climate change is real or not and whether we should act or not."

-Trudeau introduced a federal carbon pricing program scheme and is talking up his plan to tackle climate change ahead of his Oct.
+Trudeau introduced a federal carbon pricing programme scheme and is talking up his plan to tackle climate change ahead of his Oct.
 21 re-election bid.

 "I never would have thought saying climate change is real would be considered to be elections advertising," said Keith Stewart, senior energy advisor at Greenpeace Canada, adding he hoped Elections Canada will soften its stance on the issue.